raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 There are 40 pins on the Raspberry Pi (26 pins on early models), and the pins provide various different functions.

-If you have a RasPIO pin label it can help to identify what each pin is used for.
+If you have a RasPIO pin label, it can help to identify what each pin is used for.
 Make sure your pin label is placed with the keyring hole facing the USB ports, pointed outwards.

 ![](images/raspio-ports.jpg)